KATE KNIGHT

 1978, UK

-Historically, craft and tradition have played a vital role in establishing the feminine psyche, and it is these motifs that inspire my practice.
+Historically, craft and tradition have played a vital role in establishing the feminine psyche, and it is these motifs that inform the bedrock of my practice.
+Reinforcing agency by engaging with specific made from scratch materials, such as, genuine gesso.
+This layered practice, moves sacredly to treat the skin like surface as, and in itslef, a portrait, preceding all else.

 Knight graduated with an MA (distinction) fine art from City and Guilds of London Art School in 2021, as well as, being awarded the Eversheds Painting Prize upon the BA (Hons) from Chelsea School of Art and Design in 2005.